 Concurrent engineering is a more reasonable approach for cross-functional product development and it has the potential to reduce product development duration considerably and achieve product development speed.

-Phase-gate Product Development
+Stage-gate Product Development

-Phase-gate is a mix of sequential and concurrent modes of product development.
+Stage-gate is a mix of sequential and concurrent modes of product development.
 You can get a good overview of phase-gate approach here.

 Each phase or stage is defined in terms of principle scope, objectives, activities and deliverables, as well as functional responsibilities.
 Further, each stage leads into a gate, which defines the specific criteria and results that must be met for the project to succeed in the next stage and beyond.
 If designed properly, these gates validate through multifunctional reviews, all necessary “conditions for future success.”